Which of these factors can negatively affect a good credit score?

 Applying for New Cards

-We know just about every store you shop in is now offering you a credit card application at checkout, but learn to just say no. Every single time you make an application there is an official credit check and that report will automatically knock you down a point or two.
-Frequent inquiries can do you more harm than good – and you don’t need all those cards, anyway.
+We know just about every store you shop in is now offering you a credit card application at checkout, but learn to just say no. Every single time you make an application there is an official credit check or “hard check” and that check knocks you down a point or two.
+Frequent inquiries can do you more harm than good – and having all those cards can lead to trouble, anyway.

 Closing the Wrong Cards